 - jwat-common: General purpose classes including specialized streams, binary->string encoding and common arc/warc http-response/payload code.

 - jwat-gzip: GZip reader/validator/writer, including input/output streams for data.

-- jwat-arc: Contains Arc reader/validator specific classes.
+- jwat-arc: Contains Arc reader/validator/writer specific classes.

 - jwat-warc: Contains Warc reader/validator/writer specific classes.